-In February 2020 I was able to visit Bursa as part of a trip to Turkey, speaking at the Emitt Travel Fair about Influencer marketing.
+February 2021 I was able to visit Bursa as part of my trip to Turkey.
+After speaking at the Emitt Travel Fair about Influencer marketing we chose to go off the beaten path and travel to Bursa by car from Istanbul.
 In total I stayed 4 nights in the city and got to know all the best things to do in Bursa.
-Travel tips, tourists attraction and more ideas for your next trip to Bursa can be find below.
+Travel tips, tourists attraction and more ideas for your next trip to Bursa can be found below.

 The last two times I visited Istanbul I chose to stay in Besiktas, a very lively neighborhood on the Bosporus.
 Running around in the narrow streets of this area you don’t feel like you are in a big city.
 There are supermarkets, little shops, bakeries, restaurants and a dozen teahouses and coffee shops.
 I was there both times in winter and still people were sitting outside under the heaters sipping their tea as if it was normal, but the temperature was below zero and I was freezing my ass off!